Alan Clark: First portfolios

+In November 1990, when Margaret Thatcher was challenged for the leadership of the Conservative Party, Clark told Thatcher to 'fight on at all costs' even though he thought she would lose, because it was better to go out in a 'blaze of glorious defeat than to go gentle into that good night'.
+Thatcher later withdrew from the leadership contest.

 Departure and return

 Clark left Parliament in 1992 following Margaret Thatcher's fall from power.
 His admission during the Matrix Churchill trial that he had been "economical with the actualité" in answer to parliamentary questions about what he knew with regard to arms export licences to Iraq, caused the collapse of the trial and the establishment of the Scott Inquiry, which helped undermine John Major's government.

 Clark became bored with life outside politics and returned to Parliament as member for Kensington and Chelsea in the election of 1997, becoming critical of NATO's campaign in the Balkans.

 Clark held strong views on British unionism, racial difference, social class, and was in support of animal rights, nationalist protectionism and Euroscepticism.
 He referred to Enoch Powell as "The Prophet".
 Clark once declared: "It is natural to be proud of your race and your country", and in a departmental meeting, allegedly referred to Africa as "Bongo Bongo Land".
 When called to account, however, Clark denied the comment had any racist overtones, claiming it had simply been a reference to the president of Gabon, Omar Bongo.

 Clark argued that the media and the government failed to pick out the racism towards white people and ignored any racist attacks on white people.
 He also, however, described the National Front chairman, John Tyndall, as "a bit of a blockhead" and disavowed his ideas.

 On his death in 1999, figures from all sides of politics paid tribute to Clark, though his critics remained.
 Prime Minister Tony Blair spoke of Clark as "extraordinary, amusing, irreverent, but with real conviction and belief, and behind the headlines, kind and thoughtful."
 And the Liberal Democrat, Simon Hughes, described him as "courageous, idiosyncratic, talented and principled.
 However, journalist Dominic Lawson criticised Clark as "sleazy, vindictive, greedy, callous and cruel", while Ion Trewin (subsequently his biographer) referred to Clark as "wonderful".

 Clark was a passionate supporter of animal rights, joining activists in demonstrations at Dover against live export, and outside the House of Commons in support of Animal Liberation Front hunger-striker Barry Horne.

+Charles Moore once asked Clark whether he was in love with Margaret Thatcher, to which he replied 'I don't want actual penetration, just a massive snog'.